tinymce/tinymce-docs/plugins/annotations.md

 ---

 ## Introduction
 The TinyMCE Annotation API provides the ability to add, modify and delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.
+The annotator tags all annotations with a unique identifier (uid) in addition to providing all the functions of formatting an API in TinyMCE core.
+This feature is accessible via `editor.annotator`.

 ## Using the Annotator Plugin